 Adventure Tourism (PDF)

-Adventure tourism is an outdoor leisure activity that generally takes place in an unusual, exotic, remote or wilderness setting.
 It sometimes involves some form of unconventional means of transportation and tends to be associated with low or high levels of physical activity.
 As the name suggests, it entails an element of risk and can range from ‘getting wet’ to ‘getting high’ to ‘getting faster’.
 An adventure tourism business provider can arrange a single adventure or a combination of adventure pursuits for paying tourists.
 When considering an adventure business, it is probably more cost effective to concentrate on the aspects that you are good at and have a specialised interest in.
 Unlike other tourism businesses, an adventure tourism enterprise will rely heavily on the specialist interest, experience and skills of the operator.
 Therefore, the specialist understanding required for adventure activities is a critical area of experience for a would-be adventure tourism entrepreneur.